-There are a fair selection of pubs in this batch, some still exist, some don’t, all are interesting in one way or another. these are in no particular order and are pretty much straight out of the box.
+There are a fair selection of pubs in Norwich in this batch, some still exist, some don’t, all are interesting in one way or another.
+These are in no particular order and are pretty much straight out of the box.

 The Plough Inn, Farmer’s Avenue.